CS2103AUG2016-T13-C3/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 **Loading the data into Malitio**

-1. Download malitio and startup the application by double clicking on it.
-A folder named &quot;data&quot; should be created in the same place malitio is saved.

-2. Replace the data inside with the sample data by copy and paste (replace existing).
+1. Download Malitio's latest jar release, malitio.jar and SampleData.xml file in \src\test\data\ManualTesting\

+2. Create a folder named 'data' in the same folder where malitio.jar is located.
+Rename SampleData.xml to malitio.xml.

+3. Place SampleData.xml in the newly created 'data' folder.

+4. Rename SampleData(XML file) to malitio.

+5. Check: You should have malitio.jar file and 'data' folder in the same location. 'data' folder should contain malitio.xml file

-3. Restart malitio and it will be loaded with the sample data
+5. Start malitio.jar and it will be loaded with the sample data

 Input :